Can Large Language Models Capture Dissenting Human Voices?: Hyperparameters

 \section{Hyperparameters}

-Generally, we try to set similar hyperparameters to all the models with some exceptions due to model performance and$/$or cost issues.
+Generally, we try to set similar hyperparameters to all the models with some exceptions due to model performance and/or cost issues.

 \paragraph{Temperature} To scale the confidence of the generated output in a post-hoc manner, we unify the temperature to be 1 (\textit{i.e.}, no scaling).
 There exist other precedents that use a smaller temperature for a more deterministic output \cite{santurkar2023whose} or compare outputs of models with varying temperatures \cite{ouyang2022training}.
-However, as we jointly assess LLMs on the accuracy of NLI and human disagreement alignment, we argue that having a fixed, un-scaled temperature to generate model outputs better aligns with our research goal of reconstructing model outputs to capture human disagreement distribution.
+However, as we jointly assess LLMs on the accuracy of NLI and human disagreement alignment, we argue that having a fixed, un-scaled temperature to generate model outputs better aligns with our research goal of estimating model outputs to capture human disagreement distribution.

 \paragraph{Generation Length} Easily adjustable by all APIs, including OpenAPI and Huggingface, we have varying generation lengths per prompt design.
 As discussed in Section \ref{sec4.3}, NS is a cost-efficient alternative method for OS, solely needing a single output token of numbers.
-Thus in LPR, a method for single token probability output, we only use the OS prompt for effective token probability calculation.
+Thus in LPE, a method for single token probability output, we only use the OS prompt for effective token probability calculation.
+We set a maximum token output length of 10 for MCE and 1 for LPE.